suppd/3D-Rendering-Engine-OpenGL-With-Collisions/README.md

 #### Memory:

-In all of the tests the memory consumption was the same for all x amount iterations
+In all of the tests the memory consumption was the same for all iterations

 Total AABB Memory: 2400 bytes